-Buying an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
-The mini-split tax credit is $300 for eligible systems installed at your residence through December 31, 2021.
-We suggest chatting with your tax professional for more information.
+Buying an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
+The mini-split tax credit is $300 for eligible systems installed at your house through December 31, 2021.
+We advise chatting with your tax professional for more information.

-Energy companies in Beckley and Mount Hope also typically have rebates for purchasing energy-efficient heating and cooling equipment.
-We’ll help you navigate this process to ensure you have the best value from your new mini-split unit.
+Energy companies in Mount Hope also usually offer rebates for purchasing energy-efficient heating and cooling equipment.
+We’ll help you navigate this process to make sure you receive the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-Although getting a mini-split is often more expensive than typical heating and cooling systems, it’s a highly efficient approach to heat and cool tricky parts of your house.
-These involve:
+Although purchasing a mini-split is usually costlier than typical heating and cooling systems, it’s an extremely efficient method to heat and cool tricky areas in your residence.
+These can be:

-ENERGY STAR also recommends using mini-splits in homes with unique challenges, including:
+ENERGY STAR also advises using mini-splits in houses with special challenges, including:

-When compared to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get exact control over settings from room to room, thanks to zoned mini-split technology.
+In comparison to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get more accurage control over settings from room to room, thanks to zoned mini-split technology.

 Our Specialists Can Take Care of All Your Mini-Split Installation Needs

-From helping you select the ideal model to knowledgeably installing it, our specialists at Appalachian Heating can take care of all your mini-split installation needs.
-Reach us at 304-707-0600 now to find out how a mini-split system can make your home comfier and to receive your free estimate!
+From helping you choose the best model to expertly installing it, our professionals at Appalachian Heating can take care of all your mini-split installation needs.
+Call us at 304-707-0600 now to find out how a mini-split system can make your home cozier and to request your free estimate!